moble/PostNewtonian/README.md

 variables set appropriately on whatever compilation is done.

 For python, compilation is done automatically, and assumes the presence of GSL.
-However, if desired, references to GSL and `IntegrateAngularVelocity.{ch}pp` can be deleted from the file `setup.py` to remove this dependency.
+However, if desired, this dependency can be removed by using the flag `--no-GSL` when compiling the python module.

 Installing the python module